supabase/nix-postgres/docs/00-START-HERE.md

-# 00 — Starting Line: installing Nix and playing around
+# 00 &mdash; Starting Line: installing Nix and playing around

 Let's go ahead and install Nix.
 To do that, we'll use the **[nix-installer tool]** by Determinate Systems.
 This works on many platforms,